-#19 –Truman State University
+#19 – Truman State University

 Net Price: $12,041

-Truman State University offers the high quality education usually associated with more expensive schools at a fraction of the price.
+Truman State University offers high-quality education usually associated with more expensive schools at a fraction of the price.
 Students enjoy a supportive learning environment, personal attention from professors, and a high placement rate after graduation.
 Classes are small, allowing students to have a more personal education and giving them many chances to interact with their classmates.
 A multitude of student organizations and on-campus events also give students opportunities to be involved with the community outside of class.

-#18 –Marquette University
+#18 – Marquette University